cgoettel/recipes/dessert/moms-apple-pie-filling.md

 - nutmeg
 - salt

-## Directions
+## Instructions

-- Peel and cut apples into medium-sized chunks
+- Peel and cut apples into medium-sized chunks.
-- Add enough flour to lightly dry apples
+- Add enough flour to lightly coat apples.
-- Add sugar to taste
-- Add spices to taste
+- Add sugar and spices to taste.